Shubham-Rasal/Shubham-Rasal/README.md

-"It is this pursuit of novelty that separates us from the rest of the animal kingdom, equally as much as it is our intelligence." - Suchit Balaji
+"It is this pursuit of novelty that separates us from the rest of the animal kingdom, equally as much as it is our intelligence." - Suchir Balaji

 ## Connect